robvet/dapr-workshop/Assignment03/step-by-step.md

 The command will pull the docker image `rabbitmq:3-alpine` from Docker Hub, copy it onto your machine, and start it.
 It'll name the container  `dtc-rabbitmq`.
 The server will be listening for connections on port `5672` (which is the default port for RabbitMQ).

-If everything goes well, you should see some output like this:
+If all goes well, you should see some output like this:

 ![](img/docker-rmq-output.png)